ktoso/rx-wiki/Creating-Observables.md

 def observableThatEmitsAList = Observable.just([1, 2, 3, 4, 5]);
 ```

-This has some similarities to the `toObservable( )` method, but note that if you pass an iterable to `toObservable( )`, it will convert an iterable object into an Observable that emits each of the items in the iterable, one at a time, while the `just( )` method would convert the iterable into an Observable that emits the entire iterable as a single item.
+This has some similarities to the `from( )` method, but note that if you pass an iterable to `from( )`, it will convert an iterable object into an Observable that emits each of the items in the iterable, one at a time, while the `just( )` method would convert the iterable into an Observable that emits the entire iterable as a single item.

 If you pass nothing or `null` to `just( )`, the resulting Observable will _not_ merely call `onCompleted( )` without calling `onNext( )`.
 It will instead call `onNext( null )` before calling `onCompleted( )`.